szpotona/cloudify-migration/README.md

     manager
         3.1, 3.2, 3.2.1 or auto
-        If `auto` version is specified script will choose version automatically, basing on information retrieved from manager itself.
+        If `auto` version is specified, script will detect version automatically, based on information retrieved from the manager itself.
-        If you specify version manually, script will perform a check to make sure that this version is the same as manager's version.
+        If you specify version manually, script will perform a check to make sure that this version is the same as the manager's version.

     managers_cli_venv
         Python virtualenv directory used by the CLI initialized to operate the manager